neki-dev/izowave/README.md

 Your task is to survive in open world as many waves as possible.
 With each wave count of enemies and their characteristics will grow.

-Build walls to defend, towers to attack, generators to get resources, ammunitions to reload towers, and medics to replenish your health.
+Build walls to defend, towers to attack, ammunitions to reload towers and generators to get resources.

 And also upgrade skills of your character and his assistant.